 Enough with the Amazon Prime Day 2020 date delays and speculation.
-The official details have been announced by Amazon and its deals marathon will finally happen next month.
+The official details have been announced by Amazon and its Prime Day deals marathon will finally happen next month.

 Prime Day 2020 deals begin on Tuesday, October 13 and extend into Wednesday, October 14, lasting a full 48 hours, according to the company.
 Like in past years, the sales will be exclusive to Prime customers, so you'll need a membership, or at least the 30-day Amazon Prime free trial.

 Amazon has also told TechRadar that “throughout Prime Day, members can shop with confidence that they’re getting low prices that won’t be beaten this year” - which means when it comes to the retailers own-brand devices, you won't be seeing them plummet to a lower price during the Black Friday shopping period.

 Amazon Prime | Sign up for a 30-day free trial